12MICKY/12MICKY/README.md

 I am a **student developer focused on server systems, networking, and IoT**, with a strong emphasis on hands-on learning and real-world system building.

-I enjoy working across multiple layers of technology — from embedded hardware and firmware to servers, networking, monitoring, and automation.
+I enjoy working across the entire technology stack — from embedded hardware and firmware to servers, networking, monitoring, and automation.
-My approach is practical: I build real systems, deploy them, observe issues, and continuously improve stability and reliability.
+My approach is practical: I build real systems, deploy them, observe failures, fix issues, and continuously improve reliability and performance.

 ---